-Scope Adjustment Allocation to industry Australian residents working in Australia employed by non-resident enterprises Hours worked are deducted from the Public Administration and Safety (ANZSIC Division O) industry, as most people in this category are locally engaged by foreign embassies, consulates and so on.
+Scope Adjustment Allocation to industry Australian residents working in Australia employed by non-resident enterprises Hours worked are deducted from subdivision 75 (Public Administration) within Public Administration and Safety (Division O), as most people in this category are locally engaged by foreign embassies, consulates and so on.
 Students on short term visas Hours allocated in the same proportions as the calculated estimates of main jobs held by short term students, i.e. based on resident full-time tertiary students aged 15-24 years.
 Short term working visa holders Hours allocated in the same proportions as the calculated estimates of main and secondary jobs held by short term non students.
 Child workers under 15 years Hours allocated in the same proportions as the calculated estimates of employed children, i.e. based on 15 year old employed persons from the LFS.
 Child workers under 15 years are assumed to hold only main jobs.